Minimum Tank Size: 5 Gallons (10 Gallons recommended)

 If someone is looking to purchase a rosy red minnow, the only place that they can normally be found are the cramped and filthy feeder tanks at most fish stores.
 But if you can find some healthy ones, they make an attractive and interesting addition to nearly any community fish tank.

-The same qualities that make rosy red minnows great feeder fish, also make it one of the easiest fish to keep.
+The same qualities that make rosy red minnows great feeder fish, also make them one of the easiest fish to keep.
 It can be kept in densities that would kill any other tropical fish and tolerates both poor water quality and low oxygen levels in an aquarium.
 In the stores you will often see hundreds or even thousands crammed together with little in the way of water circulation and many will still be active and healthy after living in these wretched conditions.

 Rosy red minnows can also tolerate a wide range of water types – from mildly soft to very hard water and a pH range of 6pH – 8 pH.
 These hardy minnow will also adapt to nearly any temperature, with reports of it thriving at temperatures below freezing, and in temperatures as high as 100F (37C).
 It prefers temperatures in the range of 70-80F (21-26C), and will breed continuously if it is kept at these temperatures.

 The rosy red minnow generally isn’t a messy fish, and most types of filtration will be more than adequate.
-A good HOB (Hang on back) filter, or sponge filter will keep the tank clean and well filtered (Click here for HOB filter reviews).
+A good HOB (Hang on back) filter, or sponge filter will keep the tank clean and well filtered (Click here for the Seymour Fish HOB filter reviews).
 With that being said, the sponge filter is usually a better choice, as it provides good aeration for the tank and is far safer for the fry that are certain to appear at some point.
 If you choose to use a HOB filter, you should use something (nylon, sponge) to cover the intake, or the fry will be sucked up into the whirring impeller of death.

 They will also appreciate the occasional treat of frozen foods, and can be feed frozen bloodworms, daphnia and brine shrimp.
-These should be fed sparingly, and their main diet should be a herbivore fish food.
+These should be fed sparingly, and their main diet should be herbivore fish food.

 A rosy red minnow’s diet can also be supplemented with vegetables, with blanched zucchini medallions, cucumber medallions and shelled peas being their favorites.
+Always make sure to clean the vegetables well before adding them to the aquarium, and any uneaten vegetables should be removed after 24 hours, so they don’t foul the water.

 One of the most compelling reasons to buy rosy red minnows is to experience their fascinated breeding behavior.
 While most minnows scatter their eggs and show no parental care, the rosy red minnow breeding behavior closely resembles a cichlids.
 In fact, rosy red minnows are probably the easiest fish to breed in the aquarium hobby, and many people with predator fish breed rosy red minnows to ensure they have healthy feeder fish.